 Grace Period For Filing a VA Disability Claim

-The Department of Veterans Affairs (VA) allows veterans to apply for VA disability benefits (application) within one year (12 months) of their separation or retirement from active duty.
-If you submit your application within this timeframe, the effective date from which your benefits are calculated can be as early as the day following your separation.
+Veterans can apply for VA disability benefits within one year of leaving active duty.
+Applying within this timeframe allows benefits to start the day after separation.
 This means you may receive retroactive payments dating back to that day.

 However, if you file your application more than one year after separation, the effective date is typically when the VA receives your application.
 Therefore, to maximize potential benefits, filing your application within one year of leaving active duty is advisable.